MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving: A Review: Tasks, Evaluation Criteria, and Datasets

-\subsubsection{Apolloscape\cite{024}}
+\subsubsection{{Apolloscape}}

-ApolloScape is part of the Apollo Open Platform created by Baidu in 2017.
-It uses a Reigl lidar to collect point cloud.
-The 3D point cloud generated by Reigl is more accurate and denser than the point cloud generated by Velodyne.
-Nowadays, ApolloScape has opened 147,000 frames of pixel-level semantically annotated images, including perceptual classification and road network data, etc. These high-resolution images with pixel-by-pixel semantic segmentation and annotation come from a 10 km distance measurement across three cities.
-Moreover, each area was repeatedly scanned under different weather and lighting conditions.
+ApolloScape~\cite{024} is part of the Apollo Open Platform created by {Baidu} in~2017.
+It uses a~Reigl lidar to collect point cloud.
+The~3D point cloud generated by Reigl is more accurate and denser than the point cloud generated by {Velodyne}.
+Currently, ApolloScape has opened 147,000 frames of pixel-level semantically annotated images, including perceptual classification and road network data, etc. These high-resolution images with pixel-by-pixel semantic segmentation and annotation come from a~10 km distance measurement across three cities.
+Moreover, each area was repeatedly scanned under different weather and lighting~conditions.

-\subsubsection{KITTI\cite{025}}
+\subsubsection{{KITTI}}

-The KITTI dataset is established by the Karlsruhe Institute of Technology in Germany and the Toyota American Institute of Technology in USA, which is currently the most commonly used autonomous driving dataset.
-The team used a Volkswagen car equipped with cameras and Velodyne lidar to drive around Karlsruhe, Germany for 6 hours to record the traffic information.
-The dataset provides the raw image and accurate 3D bounding box with class label for every sequence.
-The object classes include cars, vans, trucks, pedestrians, cyclists and trams.
+The KITTI dataset~\cite{025}, established by the {Karlsruhe Institute of Technology} in~Germany and the {Toyota American Institute of Technology} in~the USA, is currently the most commonly used autonomous driving dataset.
+The~team used a~Volkswagen car equipped with cameras and Velodyne lidar to drive around Karlsruhe, Germany for 6 hours to record the traffic information.
+The~dataset provides the raw image and accurate 3D bounding box with class label for every sequence.
+The~object classes include cars, vans, trucks, pedestrians, cyclists, and~trams.

-\subsubsection{Cityscapes\cite{026}}
+\subsubsection{{Cityscapes}}

-The Cityscapes dataset is jointly provided by three German labs including Daimler, Max planck institute informatik and Technische Universität Darmstadt.
-It is a semantic understanding image dataset of urban street scenes.
-It mainly contains 5000 high-quality pixel-level annotated images of driving scenes in an urban environment (2975 for training, 500 for validation, 1525 for test, 19 categories in total) from over 50 cities.
-In addition, it has 20,000 rough-annotated images.
+The Cityscapes dataset~\cite{026} is jointly provided by three German labs: {Daimler}, {Max planck institute informatik}, and {Technische Universit\"{a}t Darmstadt}.
+It is a~semantic understanding image dataset of urban street scenes.
+It primarily contains 5000 high-quality pixel-level annotated images of driving scenes in~an urban environment (2975 for training, 500 for validation, 1525 for test, for 19 categories in~total) from over 50 cities.
+In~addition, it has 20,000 rough-annotated~images.

-\subsubsection{Waymo Open Dataset\cite{027}}
+\subsubsection{Waymo Open {Dataset}}